 When choosing an agent for a power of attorney document, choose one that you feel you can trust to look out for the principal’s best interest.
 Also, choose someone you feel would handle money well or who understands medical terminology clearly.
 While the agent can be held legally liable for any intentional misconduct, someone would have to challenge the action for this to take place.
 Finally, remember that the medical and financial power of attorney documents do not have to have the same agent.
 You can choose different people for these two tasks.

 A last will and testament is the most common form of end-of-life planning.
 This document outlines the individual’s desires for how his or her estate will be divided at death.
 It will outline an executor, which is the person responsible for managing the estate, and will name beneficiaries, which are the people who will get the assets the individual leaves behind.

 When creating a will, remember that you cannot communicate healthcare preferences in one.
 That requires a separate set of documents.
-The will can only dictate the individual's wishes for his or her belongings, assets and any dependents who will need a new caretaker.
+The will can only dictate the individual’s wishes for his or her belongings, assets and any dependents that will need a new caretaker.

 Having a signed will in place soon after diagnosis, if one is not already present, is vital.
 It’s possible for the will of someone with dementia to be challenged if the disease has progressed, so the earlier a will is created, the better for all involved.

 A Closer Look at a Living Will/Advanced Directive